cwangen/mussel_toxicology/README.md

 # mussel_toxics  (as of 8/16/22)
 A repo containing data and analysis of mussel toxicology data from the Puget Sound.
-The main repo contains a .gitignore file that has exceptions for the outputs and reports folders, as well as a license, and .Rproj file, and this README.md.
+The main repo contains a .gitignore file that has exceptions for the outputs and reports folders, as well as a license, .Rproj file, and this README.md.

 # Summary by Folder